3rekse/makecode-omarillo-logo-lesson5-advanced/README.md

 ## Step 5
 ** Follow Along**

 You can also use the ⇢myTurtle set pen up⇠ block again, and change the "up" to "down" to make it leave a trail again.
+Don't forget to move the **Turtle Objects** to see the pen is back down.
 ```blocks
 let myDuck = turtle.fromSprite(sprites.create(img`
     . . . . . . . . . . b 5 b . . .